servo/servo.org/about.md

 ## WPT pass rates

 The chart below tracks our pass rates in several *focus areas* of the [Web Platform Tests](http://web-platform-tests.org/), as well as the whole CSS and WPT test suites.
-To drill down the pass rates under a focus area, see the [Servo runs on wpt.fyi](https://wpt.fyi/runs?label=master&product=servo), or for more details and [legacy layout](/blog/2023/04/13/layout-2013-vs-2020/) scores, see our full WPT dashboard at [wpt.servo.org](https://wpt.servo.org).
+To drill down the pass rates under a focus area, see the [Servo results on wpt.fyi](https://wpt.fyi/runs?label=master&product=servo), or for more details and [legacy layout](/blog/2023/04/13/layout-2013-vs-2020/) scores, see our full WPT dashboard at [wpt.servo.org](https://wpt.servo.org).

 <iframe src="https://wpt.servo.org/?embed" scrolling="no" style="width: 100%; height: 411px;"></iframe>